patchon/pam-onelogin/README.md

 * a standalone nss-library which handles user/group lookups
 * a standalone pam-library which handles authentication from the pam-stack.

-The idea is simple and the goal is to have Onelogin as authentication source, as well as users/group information.
+The idea is simple and the goal is to have OneLogin as authentication source, as well as users/group information.

 You simply specify a required onelogin-role that the users must have to gain